-The Visa Waiver Program with ESTA enables simplified entry for a large number of travelers.
-The goal of ESTA is to provide the U.S. Department of Homeland Security with an overview of who can enter the USA wishes to enter the country, and to verify these individuals prior to their departure.
-While the ESTA travel authorization is considered proof, it does not guarantee approval of entry, only a basic requirement.
+The Visa Waiver Program with ESTA enables simplified entry for a large number of travellers.
+ESTA aims to provide the U.S. Department of Homeland Security with an overview of who can enter the USA and to verify these individuals before their departure.
+While the ESTA travel authorization is considered proof, it does not guarantee approval of entry, it is only a basic requirement.

 Since November 2014, the complete ESTA application consists of mandatory fields.
 Thus, information on the passport, name, date of birth, destination and flight data must be provided.
 The names of the parents, information on the current employer, an emergency contact and a contact person in the U.S. must also be provided with ESTA.

-Once a traveler has been granted ESTA entry authorization, it is valid for 2 years.
-This means that with ESTA you can theoretically enter the USA as often as you like within 2 years, at least for vacation stays.
+Once a traveller has been granted ESTA entry authorization, it is valid for 2 years.
+This means that you can theoretically enter the USA as often as you like within 2 years, as long as it is for a vacation.
 If the passport used for the ESTA application expires during this period, the validity expires and the entry permit must be applied for again.

 A new ESTA application must also be submitted in the event of a change of name or gender.
-If an answer of the traveler to one of the questions asked in the ESTA application form, which can be answered with yes or no, has changed, the permit must also be reapplied for.
-Thus, the following applies, ESTA in case of doubt rather reapply, to be on the safe side.
+If the answer of the traveller to one of the questions asked in the ESTA application form, which can be answered with yes or no, has changed, the permit must also be reapplied for.
+This means, when in doubt rather reapply your ESTA to be on the safe side.

-Furthermore, it is important to note that a successful ESTA entry approval does not constitute a legal right to travel; the U.S. authorities are still allowed to deny the traveler entry directly at the airport.
-In the event that ESTA approval cannot be granted prior to travel, another visa must be applied for in a timely manner.
+Furthermore, it is important to note that a successful ESTA entry approval does not constitute a legal right to travel; the U.S. authorities are still allowed to deny the traveller entry directly at the airport.
+If ESTA approval cannot be granted before travel, another visa must be applied for promptly.

-When planning a Travel with children and ESTA there are also a few important points to consider.
+When planning a trip with children and ESTA, there are also a few important points to consider.
 Children must have a child passport or a machine-readable passport.
-A child's ID card, an entry in the parents' passport or a child's passport issued after 26.10.2006 will not be accepted for ESTA.
+A child's ID card, an entry in the parent's passport or a child's passport issued after 26.10.2006 will not be accepted for ESTA.
 The ID card must contain a photo and must not have been altered in any way.
 This is the only way to travel visa-free with a child through ESTA - otherwise a visa must be applied for.

-A visa that cannot be approved through ESTA must be applied for if the traveler holds only a temporary passport, traveler's identification card, child's identification card, or alien's traveler's identification card.
+A visa that cannot be approved through ESTA must be applied for if the traveller only holds a temporary passport, traveller's identification card, child's identification card, or immigrant traveller's identification card.

 Proof of a return ticket is another important requirement for ESTA approval.
 This ensures that the tourist can plan and start a return trip to the home country even before the start of the trip.